Dpakkk/BIC-Analysis/README.md

 - EDA Performed
 - Top Huddleness and Opportunities of startups
 - Startup type comparison with gender
-- Infographic Desig on process(Canva)
+- Infographic Design on process(Canva)
-- Second last conclusion left